 crossed with the Thoroughbred, Morgans,

-and Arabians….this horse was simply called the ”American Horse” The American Horse migrated east with the early
+and Arabians creating types of gaited horses distinctly suited to different needs in different areas of early America….this horse was simply called the ”American Horse” The American Horse migrated east with the early

 settlers as they came into Kentucky, Missouri, and Tennessee.
 They brought

 along with them several breeds of horses such as the draft horse, the race

 horse, and the American Horse as their all purpose using horse with easy riding

 gaits.
 Slowly over time and with slight variances these horses evolved

 into the gaited horse breeds we know today.
 Tennessee, Kentucky, Missouri and other states modified